boisebrigade/cute-pets-boise/readme.md

 # Cute Pets Boise
-A python twitter bot origionally develeoped to be ran on a raspberry pi that grabs information from PetFinder API and posts tweets to [Cute Pets Boise](www.twitter.com/cutepetsboise)
+A python twitter bot origionally developed to be ran on a raspberry pi that grabs information from PetFinder API and posts tweets to [Cute Pets Boise](www.twitter.com/cutepetsboise)
-This script is designed run and be done.
-Detailed below you will find how we implemented a cron job to run this multiple times a day.
+This script is designed to run and be done.
+Below is information on setting up a cron job to run this multiple times at set intervals.

 ## Initial Setup
 ### Python setup